axyorah/quick_img_processing/README.md

             As long as you're ok with casting spells by means of waving hand signs, of course.
             <br>
             <br>
-            I trained object classifier on three classes of hand gestures and added some animatted patterns which are triggered by corresponding class detections:
+            I trained object classifier on four classes of hand gestures and added some animatted patterns which are triggered by corresponding class detections:
             <ul>
                 <li> Open Palm triggers generic spell effect.